We’re good to go! Read more here

 ‘Letters of Constraint’ will offer a glimpse of mass societal constraint told through individual experiences of isolation.

 Your letters will join the museums existing collection of letters and will provide a snapshot of life from many perspectives within an historically significant time.
 With our writer in residence Dr Martin Glynn and V21 Artspace, the letters will shape an audio artwork and digital book which will be added to the ‘Constraint Restraint’ virtual exhibition (see below.)
-We hope that the act of writing will provide space for reflection and that the shared letters will encourage connection, empathy and solidarity.
+We hope that the act of writing has provided space for reflection and that the shared letters will encourage connection, empathy and solidarity.”

 How will the letters be used?